Career19/Personal-Project/README.md

       return sum;
   }

-/*Method2 : using generic method for any number of multiples.
-We are taking out the multiples of 15 bcoz when we add the multiple of 3 "+" multiples of 5, there is a chancthat we are adding twice the common mutliples of 3 & 5.since these are LCF's for 15,we are taking out that sum.*/
+/*Method2 : using generic way for any number of multiples.
+We are taking out the multiples of 15 bcoz when we add the multiple of 3 "+" multiples of 5, there is a chance that we are adding twice the common mutliples of 3 & 5.since these are LCF's for 15,we are taking out that sum.*/

 private int MultiplesofN(int n, int p)
 {